 Referral fee (if any)

 If our firm pays a referral fee, the maximum we pay is £125 (plus VAT at 20% (£25)).
-If we pay a referral fee, this will be detailed in your Client Care Letter so that you know how much and who we have paid the referral fee to on your matter.
+If we pay a referral fee, this will be detailed in your Client Care Letter so that you know how much and to whom we have paid the referral fee on your matter.
 A referral fee is not payable by you as the property seller.

 For more information on our conveyancing fees, contact our team of experts today.